cloudcreativity/laravel-json-api/README.md

     	'hasOne' => ['author'],
     	'hasMany' => ['comments'],
     ]);
-    JsonApi::resource('people', 'App\PeopleController');
+    JsonApi::resource('people', 'Api\PeopleController');
 });
 ```
-Per resource type, the following endpoints will be registered (when supplied with `articles` as the resource type):
+Per resource type, the following endpoints will be registered (using the `articles` resource type in the example above):

 | URL | HTTP Method | Controller Method |
 | :-- | :---------- | :---------------- |